ideamonger/quora-backup/README.md

 `[["https://www.quora.com/Do-classical-mechanics-work-beyond-the-speed-of-light/answer/Brian-Bi","Added Fri"],["https://www.quora.com/Are-competitive-programmers-happy-when-working-as-software-engineers/answer/Brian-Bi","Added Thu"],["https://www.quora.com/How-did-Brian-Bi-not-know-it-was-Chinese-New-Year-today/answer/Brian-Bi","Added Thu"],["https://www.quora.com/How-many-hours-of-studies-did-Brian-Bi-put-in-per-day-in-order-to-prepare-for-the-IChO/answer/Brian-Bi","Added Thu"]`...

-Copy and paste the entire contents of the window or tab into a text editor and save it as a file, `answers.json`.
+Copy and paste the entire contents of the window or tab into a text editor and save it as a file, `answers.json` in the same folder as your crawler (where crawler.py resides)

 Go back to your browser, type in the following URL, and press Enter: